Building helpful and informative graphics for an in-cab environment.

 The Cab

-In the context of the cab, primary displays are directly in front of the operator, and secondary displays are located on a pillar to the side.
+In the cab, primary displays are directly in front of the operator, and secondary displays are located on a pillar to the side.

 source: cat.com